-- (a) The designated woodlands regulated woodland areas are hereby established as shown on the official woodlands map Regulated Woodland Map which is on file in the office of the city clerk and which with all notations, references, and the information shown thereon, shall be as much a part of this chapter as if fully described in this section.
-If because of problems with scale or detail there is any ambiguity as to whether a particular area is a part of a woodland, that determination shall be made by the body or official reviewing the use or activity for that area Community Development Director or his or her designee.
-The map shall include the location of designated historical and specimen trees. - (b) The council may revise the official woodland area map at any time that new and substantial data for woodlands and historic trees are is available.
-Where the official woodlands map Regulated Woodland Map is amended to add an individual property or several adjacent properties as designated woodlands regulated woodland, notice of the proposed amendment and hearing shall be given to all owners of such property at least fifteen (15) days before the hearing.
+(a) The regulated woodland areas are hereby established as shown on the Regulated Woodland Map which is on file in the office of the city clerk and which with all notations, references, and the information shown thereon, shall be as much a part of this chapter as if fully described in this section.
+If because of problems with scale or detail there is any ambiguity as to whether a particular area is a part of a regulated woodland, or if the applicant presents evidence that the woodland area has been designated as regulated in error, that determination shall be made by the body or official reviewing the proposed use or activity or by the Community Development Director or his or her designee.
+Appeal to the decision under this section shall be governed by Section 37-31.

+(b) The council may revise the official Regulated Woodland Map at any time that new and substantial data for woodlands is available.
+Community Development staff may update the map for accuracy when minor alterations are field verified.
+Where the Regulated Woodland Map is amended to add an individual property or several adjacent properties as regulated woodland, notice of the proposed amendment and hearing shall be given to all owners of such property at least fifteen (15) days before the hearing.